cpaxton/germ/Readme.md

 GERM stores entity and class information as a series of nodes in a graph, connected by predicates.
 Predicates are different relationships, with some kind of task-relevant meaning.

+There is also a specific format for world information that is associated with GERM, described later in this document.
+GERM worlds provide simple information for constant relationships between objects that can be used to initialize a graph database.
+They also provide TF frames and other infromation necessary to compute predicates.

 **Why is this not a fork of Predicator?** Mostly because I don't want it to work the same way Predicator does.
 Predicator is closely tied to the current implementation of CoSTAR; it is used as a blackboard by many parts of the CoSTAR software.

 ## Packages